James Turrell: Early work

 In 1966, Turrell began experimenting with light in his Santa Monica studio, the Mendota Hotel, at a time when the so-called Light and Space group of artists in Los Angeles, including Robert Irwin, Mary Corse and Doug Wheeler, was coming into prominence.
 By covering the windows and only allowing prescribed amounts of light from the street outside to come through the openings, Turrell created his first light projections.
 In Shallow Space Constructions (1968) he used screened partitions, allowing a radiant effusion of concealed light to create an artificially flattened effect within the given space.
 That same year, he participated in the Los Angeles County Museum's Art and Technology Program, investigating perceptual phenomena with the artist Robert Irwin and psychologist Edward Wortz.

 In 1969, he made sky drawings with Sam Francis, using colored skywriting smoke and cloud seeding materials.
 A pivotal environment Turrell developed from 1969 to 1974, The Mendota Stoppages, used several rooms in the former Mendota Hotel in Santa Monica which were sealed off, with the window apertures controlled by the artist to allow natural and artificial light to enter the darkened spaces in specific ways.

-Roden Crater
+Roden Crater Project

 In 1979 Turrell acquired an extinct cinder cone volcano located outside Flagstaff, Arizona.
 Since then he has spent decades moving tons of dirt and building tunnels and apertures to turn this crater into a massive naked-eye observatory for experiencing celestial phenomena.